Myers-Briggs Personality Types: Understanding Your Psychological Profile

 Common Misunderstandings and Misuses

-This misconception can lead to stereotyping and limiting beliefs about one’s capabilities or potential.
+A prevalent misconception surrounding MBTI results is the belief that they reflect fixed and unchangeable aspects of personality.
+This misunderstanding can lead to stereotyping and limiting beliefs about one’s abilities or potential.